riadath/obsidian_notes/Python Chi-squared.md

 Here's what to write:

 - The task required to edit the script from the response, when the user asked to change x label and y label.
-- Did not do what the user wanted.
+- Final response did not do what the user wanted.
-- Did not replace the sample data code in lines 39-42
+- Final resposenDid not replace the sample data code in lines 39-42
--
+- Replaced the `fit_and_plot_exponential` function's parameter with the user requested one

 ### Style Rationale

 Write the rationale in 1-2 sentences considering the points below.
 Write in paragraphs and don't use bullet points.
 Make it brief.

-#writeRationaleHere
+- Response code is properly written
+- It's easy to comprehend
+- Grammatically sound